 What is the Onsite Program?

-The Onsite Program is a two- or three-day abbreviated version of LEAD (SSI’s week-long summer program) for schools, homeschool groups, and youth groups throughout Michigan and beyond.
-This dynamic, hands-on legislative experience integrates an engaging worldview curriculum and provides students the opportunity to quickly learn to analyze data, practice critical thinking, develop team approaches, and improve their debate and communication skills.
+The Onsite Program is a two- or three-day dynamic, hands-on legislative experience for schools, homeschool groups, and youth groups throughout Michigan.
+This simulation integrates an engaging worldview curriculum and provides students the opportunity to quickly learn to analyze data, practice critical thinking, develop team approaches, and improve their debate and communication skills.

 The Onsite Program is available on your time frame, at your location, and customized for your group.